Seeed-Studio/Seeed_Arduino_SerialLCD/README.md

 For more information, please refer to [Grove_SerialLCD][1]

 ----
-This software is written by Frankie Chu for seeed studio and is licensed under The GPL v2 License.<br>
+This software is written by Frankie Chu for [Seeed Technology Inc.](http://www.seeed.cc) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Check License.txt/LICENSE for the details of MIT license.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>
 for operating guide).
 Adding change log and your contact into file header is encouraged.<br>
 Thanks for your contribution.

-Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>
-Benefiting from local manufacture power and convenient global logistic system, <br>
-we integrate resources to serve new era of innovation.
-Seeed also works with <br>
-global distributors and partners to push open hardware movement.<br>
+Seeed is a hardware innovation platform for makers to grow inspirations into differentiating products.
+By working closely with technology providers of all scale, Seeed provides accessible technologies with quality, speed and supply chain knowledge.
+When prototypes are ready to iterate, Seeed helps productize 1 to 1,000 pcs using in-house engineering, supply chain management and agile manufacture forces.
+Seeed also team up with incubators, Chinese tech ecosystem, investors and distribution channels to portal Maker startups beyond.

 [1]:http://www.seeedstudio.com/wiki/index.php?title=Grove_-_Serial_LCD_V1.0